 Sketch of the Guantanamo Bay courtroom by Janet Hamlin.

 Guantanamo Naval Base, Cuba – The military judge in the Sept.
 11 case ruled on Wednesday that the Secretary of Defense did not have the legal authority to withdraw from plea agreements reached with three of the defendants by the official he appointed to oversee the court.
+The prosecution team has now said it will challenge that decision.

 In his 29-page ruling, Air Force Col. Matthew McCall wrote that the three plea deals remain “valid and enforceable” and that he would schedule a hearing for a future date to officially enter the guilty pleas.